wizelements/Gratog/tests/square/README.md

 # Square Payment Integration - Comprehensive Test Suite

+## ⚠️ Important: These are Integration Tests

+**These tests are EXCLUDED from the pre-push git hook** because they require:
+- Running Next.js server on port 3000
+- Square environment variables configured
+- MongoDB connection
+- Network access to Square APIs

+They will **NOT** run automatically on `git push`.
+Run them manually when needed.

 ## Overview

 This test suite provides **extremely detailed and scrutinous** testing coverage for the entire Square payment integration.
 It identifies all potential issues, edge cases, and security vulnerabilities.